What Is The Standard Thickness Of Granite Slabs For Countertops And Flooring?

 • 2 cm (about 3/4 inch): This was the most common size for a long time.
 It's still a good choice, but it might need extra support when it's installed.

-• 3 cm (about 1 1/8 inch): This is becoming more popular because it's stronger.
+• 3 cm (about 1 1/8 inch): This size is becoming more popular because it offers greater strength.
 It doesn't usually need extra support.

 Which one is better?
 It depends on a few things: